 The best VPs of Sales do six things exceptionally well:

-- Build early pipeline: Cold outbound, outbound sequences, and early lead sources.
+- Build early pipeline: cold outbound, sequences, and early lead sources.

-After interviewing hundreds of top operators and hearing patterns from multi-exit founders, these are the traits that separate elite VPs of Sales from everyone else:
+After interviewing hundreds of top operators and hearing patterns from multi-exit founders, these traits separate elite VPs of Sales from everyone else:

 If you want a VP who scales, hire someone who has built from zero at least once.

 This is the job your VP of Sales is actually signing up for.
-Use this as your starting point for your own JD.
+Use it as the starting point for your own JD.

 - Own revenue targets and forecasting.